+EOS is a smart contract platform built on the EOSIO protocol.
 The primary feature distinguishing EOS from other smart contract platforms, such as Ethereum, is its use of a Delegated Proof of Stake (DPoS) consensus architecture.
-In Proof of Stake, token holders produce blocks themselves in proportion to their holdings.
+In Proof of Stake (PoS), token holders produce blocks themselves in proportion to their holdings.
 In DPoS, token holders elect third party block producers, who produce blocks and validate transactions.
 Dishonest block producers are removed from the consensus process by token holders, whose vote is proportional to the percentage of total tokens held.
-Block producers are not required to have a significant token stake themselves, and tokens used to vote for block producers can be used and transferred; the tokens are not locked directly, as in traditional Proof of Stake systems.
+Block producers are not required to have a significant token stake themselves, and tokens used to vote for block producers can be used and transferred; the tokens are not locked directly, as in traditional PoS systems.

 EOS emphasizes a variety of user-friendly features in its design, including the following: